 - Fire hose reels and cabinets.

-Now, when you exclude that, you can expect your building project’s overall MEP system expenses to take up approximately 10% to 14% of the total construction costs.
+Overall, you can expect these MEP system expenses to take up approximately 10% to 14% of the total construction costs.

 Over To You